-Interest is also growing in ETFs providing actively managed strategies, whereby the manager has discretionary control of asset allocation as opposed to passively tracking an index.
+Ireland is also the leading domicile in Europe for ETFs providing actively managed strategies, whereby the manager has discretionary control of asset allocation as opposed to passively tracking an index.
 Those considering active ETFs need to consider the impact of the Central Bank of Ireland ("Central Bank") and European Securities and Markets Authority ("ESMA") transparency requirements in assessing the suitability of an actively managed investment strategy for exchange trading.
 The Irish regulatory framework permits active and passive ETFs, synthetically and physically replicating ETFs and ETF and non-exchange traded sub-funds within the same umbrella.
 The creation of individual exchange traded share classes within an otherwise non-exchange traded fund is also under active consideration.

 Ireland has long been the domicile of choice for most of the world's leading ETF promoters.
 As the ETF market has grown, the number and range of ETFs in Ireland has expanded considerably.
 Since the launch of the first European ETF in 2000, Ireland has been the number one European domicile for ETF issuers.
-Ireland is host to ETFs that provide traditional long-only exposure to stock and bond indices, but has also authorised ETFs that reflect the wider variety in the ETF market globally, for example, ETFs that offer inverse exposure to specific indices and ETFs with leverage components.
+Ireland is host to ETFs that provide traditional long-only exposure to stock and bond indices, and has also authorised ETFs that reflect the wider variety in the ETF market globally, such as smart-beta ETFs, multi-asset class ETFs, ETFs that offer inverse exposure to specific indices and ETFs with leverage components.
 Accordingly, Ireland's regulator, the Central Bank, is very familiar with the aims and objectives of ETF promoters and the current trends and concerns within the ETF market.